openharmony/docs/en/application-dev/reference/apis/js-apis-observer.md

-# Observer
+# @ohos.telephony.observer (Observer)

-The observer module provides event subscription management functions.
+The **observer** module provides event subscription management functions.
 You can register or unregister an observer that listens for the following events: network status change, signal status change, call status change, cellular data connection status, uplink and downlink data flow status of cellular data services, and SIM status change.

 >**NOTE**
 >